treasure-data/digdag/digdag-docs/src/operators.rst

 **fail>:** always fails and makes the workflow failed.

-(This operator is EXPERIMENTAL.
-Parameters may change in a future release)

 This operator is useful used with **if>** operator to validate resuls of a previous task with ``_check`` directive so that a workflow fails when the validation doesn't pass.

 .. code-block:: yaml